Anne J. Gilliland

 Anne Jervois Gilliland (born 1959) is an archivist, scholar, and professor in the field of archival studies.
-She is Associate Dean for Information Studies at the University of California, Los Angeles Graduate School of Education & Information Studies.
+She is currently Director of the Center for Information as Evidence at the University of California, Los Angeles Graduate School of Education & Information Studies.

 Education

 Gilliland grew up in Northern Ireland.
 She holds an M.A. in English Literature (Old Norse and Anglo-Irish Literature concentrations) from Trinity College Dublin; an M.S. in Library and Information Studies from the University of Illinois at Urbana-Champaign; and a Ph.D. in Information and Library Studies from the University of Michigan.

 Career

 Since 1995, Gilliland has held various positions within UCLA's Department of Information Studies.
 She began at UCLA as an assistant professor.
 She became a full Professor in 2005.
 She served as chair of the department between 2005 and 2009, and became the inaugural Associate Dean for Information Studies in 2018.
+She is currently Director of the Center for Information as Evidence at the UCLA School of Education and Information Studies.

 Along with Michelle Caswell and Marika Cifor, Gilliland is credited with introducing concepts of affect, imagined and impossible records into the field of archival theory, and having significantly influenced the trajectory of the field with this work.
-She has also collaborated widely with Australian archival scholar Sue McKemmish, particularly on the topics of rights in records, co-creatorship, and Indigenous peoples' claims to their own records.
+She has also collaborated widely with Australian archival scholar Sue McKemmish, particularly on the topics of rights in records, co-creatorship, and Indigenous peoples' claims to their records.
 Gilliland is the Director of the Center for Information as Evidence, and established the Refugee Rights in Records Initiative.

 She was a founding faculty member of the Archival Education and Research Institute (AERI).